-A stickler for perfection and the absolute opposite of a morning person by nature, Laurie seems to apparently always have been destined to be part of the world of organic specialty coffee and tea.
+A stickler for perfection and the absolute opposite of a morning person by nature, Laurie seems to always have been destined to be part of the world of organic specialty coffee and tea.
 Initially beginning her career in the manufacturing business, after several years she realized her true passion was coffee following a big decision to move from where she grew up in Oregon to begin with a fresh start and new adventure in San Diego.
 This led to a major career switch beginning with roasting coffee in her garage, to what was eventually to become Café Virtuoso in 2008, and now what it has evolved into today.

 By being socially and ethically responsible for her product and acutely involved in every aspect of what it means to be truly sustainable, Café Virtuoso’s coffee and tea is something that Laurie is positively proud to stand behind.

-Not that long ago, if anyone would’ve told Savannah that she was going to devote her entire professional career to coffee, she likely would’ve laughed uncontrollably in their face in downright disbelief.
+Not that long ago, if anyone would’ve told Savannah that she was going to devote her entire professional career to coffee, she likely would’ve laughed quite uncontrollably in downright disbelief.
 However, fast forward to today and coffee has truly and unexpectedly become her life.
-Looking back today to her childhood, it’s more clear as to why she chose a career in this industry.
+Looking back to her childhood, it’s now more clear as to why she chose a career in this industry.
 An interest in coffee began at the age of 11 after discovering espresso and sweet coffee drinks at a drive-thru coffee stand in Salem, Oregon that placed chocolate covered coffee beans on the lids of their to-go cups for each customer who was in need of their daily caffeine fix.
 What started as an unusually strong interest in coffee for Savannah, especially for someone so young, has now manifested into a full-fledged obsession.

 One of the most important aspects about the industry for her is the amount of truly passionate people involved.
-A large majority of these people, including Savannah, spend their time volunteering for SCAA events that are truly impactful in making a difference and continuing to fuel the authentic and unique art of creating an irresistibly beautiful and deliciously memorable cup of coffee.
+A large majority of these people, including Savannah, spend their time volunteering for SCA events that are truly impactful in making a difference and continuing to fuel the authentic and unique art of creating an irresistibly beautiful and deliciously memorable cup of coffee.

 As an industrial microbiologist—both by education and for 30 years by trade—Greg never really imagined that he’d find himself, as he is today, thoroughly involved and immensely intrigued by working in the specialty coffee industry.

 After discovering more specifics about the complexity and level of science and technology that is actually involved, he was fascinated at the sheer amount of effort and expertise that is required in order to roast and brew just an above average cup of coffee, let alone one that positively stops coffee aficionados in their tracks.
 From that moment on and to this day, he has been hooked on continuously learning the endless intricate nuances, varieties and methods that goes into every detail of creating specialty coffee.

-Greg loves to spend most of his time outdoors, especially since San Diego has the absolute best climate of all the places he’s lived previously.
+Greg loves to spend most of his time outdoors, especially since San Diego has the piqued best climate of all the places he’s lived previously.
 He’s inspired by the sunshine, mountains, beaches and ocean, which of course is also a no-brainer when it came down to aligning his core values with those of Café Virtuoso as a major proponent of taking impactful steps that benefit the environment as well as other people by being a truly sustainable business.